 Fortnite in-app costs

 These elements are only visual and don’t affect the stats of the player but can mount up.
-For example the Season 3 Battle pass will cost around £19.99 to purchase the required 2,800 V-Bucks.
+For example the Season 6 Battle pass costs around £6.50 to purchase the required 950 V-Bucks.

-Parents should make sure that credit cars for the console require a password to avoid unintended purchases to be made by children clicking around.
+Parents should make sure that credit cards for their console require a password, to avoid unintended purchases made by children clicking around.

 No parent likes to see their child upset, much less scream and throw their controller across the room.
 It’s important to understand why Fortnite is reported to cause such behaviour in youngsters rather than jumping to reflex responses.